zer0condition/ZeroHVCI/README.md

 <h2>How it works</h2>
 <p>Two main projects are responsible for making this possible</p>
 <ul>
+  <li> <b>KernelForge</b>- All credits to Dmytro Oleksiuk, his project allows us to gain HVCI-compliant kernel function calling by abusing the heirarchy of thread executions and construction rop chains without truly patching anything.</li>
+<h2> </h2>
   <li> <b>CVE-2024-26229</b>- All credits to Eric Egsgard, this exploit allows us to gain kernel read/write by abusing a IOCTL with METHOD_NEITHER in csc.sys (a windows module, resources will be linked below if you want to read-up more.</li>

-  <li> <b>KernelForge</b>- All credits to Dmytro Oleksiuk, his project allows us to gain HVCI-compliant kernel function calling by abusing the heirarchy of thread executions and construction rop chains without truly patching anything.</li>
+  <li> <b>CVE-2024-35250</b>- All credits to Devcore team, this exploit allows us to gain kernel read/write by abusing RtlClearAllBits in ks.sys (a windows module, resources will be linked below if you want to read-up more.</li>
 </ul>